Youth

 Signing Up

-Sign up for a Youth Learn to Row day is through Event Brite (March 30 sign-up; or April 7 sign-up)
+Sign up for a Youth Learn to Row is through Event Brite.

-The registration platform for Des Moines Rowing is iCrew.
-To sign up to be on the youth rowing team, all youth members and their parents/guardians must create iCrew accounts for payment and organization.
+When signing up for the Youth team, the registration platform for Des Moines Rowing is iCrew.
+All youth members and their parents/guardians must create iCrew accounts for payment and organization.
 Novice Youth registration is here.
 New Parent/Guardian registration is here.
 If you have already signed up on iCrew, please use your account to login, go to the Club Home tab and scroll down to the Registration Profiles to register.
 Contact [email protected] for assistance.

 Communication